rina-forks/lychee/README.md

           given, the behavior is augmented to resolve links as if `--root-dir` was available at the remote URL of `--base-url`.
 See the help of `--base-url` for more information.

-      --fallback-base-url <FALLBACK_BASE_URL>
-          Fallback base URL used for inputs where no more suitable base URL applies.
-          Each input source may have an associated base URL which describes where that input was located, for the purpose of resolving relative links.
-Where Lychee cannot determine a *well-founded* base URL for an input source, this fallback base URL will be used.

-          A *well-founded* base URL is one which:
-          - originates from a remote URL, in which case the base URL is just the remote URL, or
-          - originates from a local file where `--root-dir` has been specified and the local file path is a subpath of `--root-dir`.

-          In all other cases, the base URL is not well-founded and this fallback base URL applies.
-In particular, this includes all links passed by stdin and, if `--root-dir` is unspecified, this includes all links within local files.

-          Note that this fallback base URL applies without consideration to local file paths.
-          For local files, it is usually better to specify `--base-url` and `--root-dir` which will construct a base URL while considering subpaths of `--root-dir`.

   -s, --scheme <SCHEME>
           Only test links with the given schemes (e.g. https).
 Omit to check links with